Chris ScheelsMay 3, 2021

 ZTNA Guide, Part 4: Top 5 ZTNA Implementation Considerations

 This blog is the final installment of our 4-part guide to Zero Trust Network Access (ZTNA).
 Part 1 provides a ZTNA definition and general conceptual overview, then part 2 describes the different architectural approaches, and part 3 explains what you should look for in a ZTNA solution.
 This final installment reviews the top considerations you should keep in mind during ZTNA implementation.

-As discussed in part 3, answering the fundamental questions of ZTNA implementation narrows down the list of ZTNA solutions that will meet your core requirements.
+As discussed in part 3, answering the fundamental questions of ZTNA implementation narrows down the list of ZTNA solutions and vendors that will meet your core requirements.
 A variety of additional considerations will emerge from that list that impacts your specific ZTNA implementation process and results.

 Need help with your ZTNA implementation?